 Claim: The actress who portrayed Jill Masterson in the James Bond film Goldfinger died from asphyxiation after being covered with gold paint.

-Incidentally, Goldfinger was not the first film in which a person was killed by being covered with gold paint.
+Incidentally, Goldfinger was not the first film to feature a character's being killed through being covered with gold paint.
 That honor belongs to the 1946 Boris Karloff movie Bedlam.